mindreframer/golang-devops-stuff/Documentation/api.md

 ### Using key TTL

 Keys in etcd can be set to expire after a specified number of seconds.
-You can do this by setting a TTL (time to live) on the key when send a `PUT` request:
+You can do this by setting a TTL (time to live) on the key when sending a `PUT` request:

 ```sh
 curl -L http://127.0.0.1:4001/v2/keys/foo -XPUT -d value=bar -d ttl=5